-Evidence presented indicates that there is a general fundamental association between HFT activity and realized stock price volatility of statistical and economic significance.
-In the intra-day space with lags up to minutes high HFT driven order imbalances increase volatility.
-This effect appears to reverse in longer lags.
-Higher HFT participation measured as their fraction of total value traded is consistently negatively related to realized volatility.
-An analysis of the association at a monthly level also indicates that, when controlling for third variables, the association between HFT participation and volatility is statistically significant and negative.
-The results assert a negative correlation between stock market volatility and HFT participation to a greater extent than those of and Hendershott, Jones and Menkveld (2011) and Brogaard, Hendershott and Riordan (2013).
-One interpretation in line with previous literature (Viljoen, Westerholm and Zheng (2013) is that HFT enter the market during periods of low volatility and while they contribute to some short term volatility in near future periods, the overall long term effect is to dampen volatility as a result of the liquidity provision HFT provides.
+Evidence presented indicates that there is a general fundamental association between HFT activity and market volatility of statistical and economic significance.
+Such a association is most pronounced during periods of very short intervals.
+However, an analysis of the association at a monthly level also indicates that, when controlling for third variables, the association is statistically significant and negative.
+The results strongly assert a negative correlation between stock market volatility and HFT to a greater extent than those of and Hendershott, Jones and Menkveld (2011) and Brogaard, Hendershott and Riordan (2013).

 Regulators and policy makers seeking to curtail the level of HFT activity in the market must weigh up the benefits that this class of investors brings to overall market quality.
-HFT's have been shown to significantly decrease price deficiencies in the bid-ask spread (Hendershott, Jones and Menkveld, 2011).
-Our results indicate a fundamental and negative association between HFT participation levels and both stock specific and market wide volatility.
+Firstly, HFT's have been shown to decrease price deficiencies in the bid-ask spread significantly (Hendershott, Jones and Menkveld, 2011).
+Secondly, evidence of a fundamental and negative association between HFT activity and market volatility is presented.
+So as HFT's enter into the market volatility levels tend to dampen.
 These benefits exist in light of the systematic risk that HFTs pose to the efficient and robust operation of financial markets if their order flow evaporates during times of severe market distress.
 Given that these new market participants fulfil the role of the modem day market maker, but without the fiduciary and legal obligation to trade during periods of market stress, their participation is critical.
-Evidence presented by Kirilenko et al. (2011) though seems to detract from this notion as they find HFTs compete for liquidity in periods of extreme volatility.
+Evidence presented by Kirilenko et al. (2011) seems to detract from this notion as HFTs actually seek to rebalance positions by competing for liquidity at periods of high volatility.

-The implications of this study in informing future regulations shows in the findings related to how HFT's change their behavior after periods of technological innovation.
+The implications of this study in informing future regulations shows in the findings related to how HFT's change their behaviour after periods of technological innovation.
 HFTs dampen volatility at a negative and stronger level after Co-location servers were made available to HFT investors.
-Lines of debate against HFT participation in markets based on the argument that technology provides an advantage of HFT's over other investors, particularly retail but also slow frequency buy side traders, must be weighed against the benefits of lower volatility and higher liquidity these traders contribute to the market.
+Lines of debate against HFT participation in markets based on the argument that technology provides an advantage of HFT's over other investors, particularly retail, must be weighed against the benefits of lower volatility and higher liquidity these traders contribute to the market.
 One option to lower potential negative implications of HFT would be to enforce their participation also during high volatility episodes as a requirement for access to low latency platforms.
 Ultimately, it is essential that market participants, regulators and industry garner a clear understanding of the role and risks that HFT's can contribute to financial markets in periods of significant leaps in technology.